Be careful when placing collect or other operator-assisted calls, or you or the party you’re calling may wind up paying more than you expected.

 Dial carefully.
 Listen on the handset to make sure you hit each number only once.
 If you aren’t sure you dialed correctly, hang up and start again.

 Listen carefully.
 Once you’ve made the call, listen for the provider identification.
-If you placed the call from a public (hotel, airport, etc.) phone or payphone, the Federal Communications Commission has rules that require the provider to orally identify itself before your call is connected and billed.
+If you placed the call from a public phone (hotel, airport, etc.) or payphone, the Federal Communications Commission has rules that require the provider to orally identify itself before your call is connected and billed.
 The rules also require the provider to give you directions on how to determine the price of your call.
 If you don’t hear provider identification, ask the operator (if you are able to reach a live operator) who the provider is and what the rates are.
 If the provider or rate is not what you wanted, hang up and dial again.
 If you do not hear provider identification and you can’t reach an operator, hang up and dial again.

 RECEIVERS OF COLLECT CALLS: